publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch72/schI/m__us_usc_t22_s6303.md

     (c) __Presidential determination and order with respect to United States and foreign persons__

-        If the President determines,, <sup>\[1\]</sup>  <sup><sup> 1 So in original. </sup></sup>  that a United States person or a foreign person has engaged in a prohibited activity (without regard to whether subsection (b) of this section applies), the President shall, by order, impose the sanctions described in subsection (d) of this section on such person.
+        If the President determines,, <sup>\[1\]</sup>  <sup><sup> 1 So in original. </sup></sup>  that a United States person or a foreign person has engaged in a prohibited activity (without regard to whether subsection (b) applies), the President shall, by order, impose the sanctions described in subsection (d) on such person.

     (d) __Sanctions__

-    The following sanctions shall be imposed pursuant to any order issued under subsection (c) of this section with respect to any United States person or any foreign person:
+    The following sanctions shall be imposed pursuant to any order issued under subsection (c) with respect to any United States person or any foreign person:

         (1) __Ban on dealings in Government finance__